-In this tutorial we will show you how to install MongoDB on your Ubuntu 18.04 LTS.
+In this tutorial, we will show you how to install MongoDB on your Ubuntu 18.04 LTS.
 For those of you who didn’t know, MongoDB is a NoSQL document-oriented database.
 Refers to a database with a data model other than the tabular format used in relational databases such as MySQL, PostgreSQL, and Microsoft SQL.
-MongoDB features include: full index support, replication, high availability, and auto-sharding.
-It is a cross-platform and it makes the process of data integration faster and much easier.
-Since it is free and open-source, MongoDB is used by number of websites and organizations.
+MongoDB features include full index support, replication, and high availability, and auto-sharding.
+It is cross-platform and it makes the process of data integration faster and much easier.
+Since it is free and open-source, MongoDB is used by a number of websites and organizations.

 Install MongoDB on Ubuntu 18.04 LTS Bionic Beaver